 Kate Breslin, President and CEO, and Juliette Price, Director of The Albany Promise, presented on the First 1,000 Days on Medicaid Initiative.

-February 9, 2018 – the Schuyler Center and The Children’s Agenda hosted a webinar, “Promoting the First 1,000 Days on Medicaid Initiative in the NYS Budget,” to provide information about what is in the Executive Budget and how colleagues can help ensure implementation of the First 1,000 Days initiative.
+February 9, 2018 – The Schuyler Center and The Children’s Agenda hosted a webinar entitled,“Promoting the First 1,000 Days on Medicaid Initiative in the NYS Budget,” to provide information about what is in the Executive Budget and how colleagues can help ensure implementation of the First 1,000 Days initiative.
 Resources from the webinar are provided below.